 - Deny: Turn off the lights.
 Barricade the doors, use belts to secure door hinges shut, and place obstacles in the way.

-- Defend: If you cannot Avoid or Deny, be prepared
+- Defend: If you cannot Avoid or Deny, be prepared for an encounter.

 - Neutralize the threat.
 Evacuate the injured.
 Evacuate the area.